CodeMC/Documentation/docs/services/nexus/deploy.md

 ///

 ## Prerequisites
-Before you can deploy your project to the Nexus will you first need to do some preparations to ensure that everything will work as expected.
+Before you can deploy your project to the Nexus, you will first need to do some preparations to ensure that everything will work as expected.

 ### Login
 You first need to login to your CodeMC Account and head towards the project you own that should have automatic deployments setup.